 In coordination with the Federal Communications Commission and the Commerce Department's National Telecommunications and Information Administration, NAB worked closely with television stations, state broadcast associations and the 241-member DTV Transition Coalition and helped to ensure that no American lost access to free over-the-air television due to a lack of information.

-Millions of households are now enjoying dramatically better pictures and sound and free high-definition broadcasts are available in every market in the country with just an antenna and an HDTV set, proving that free TV is better than ever.
+Millions of households are now enjoying digital pictures and sound, and free high-definition broadcasts are available in every market in the country with just an antenna and an HDTV set, proving that free TV is better than ever.